 Scott Klinker

-Scott Klinker’s work in furniture and lighting explores a space between design, architecture, art, and craft.
-While trained as an industrial designer, his vision is applied through an architectural lens – always questioning the ways in which humans inhabit space.
-With this approach, he sees across categories with the goal of remixing traditional disciplines into new hybrids.
+Scott Klinker’s furniture and lighting explores a space between design, architecture, art, and craft.
+While trained as an industrial designer, he sees across categories remixing traditional disciplines into new hybrids.
+His vision is applied through an architectural lens – questioning how humans inhabit space.

-In addition to overseeing the graduate 3D Design program, Klinker is principal of Scott Klinker Design Studio.
-His practice strikes a balance between industry projects and cultural projects, working with design-driven industry partners such as Herman-Miller, Alessi, Steelcase, Landscape Forms, Burton Snowboards, and others.
-Klinker’s industry projects have been recognized with numerous professional awards and his limited edition works are currently represented by Playground Detroit.
+Klinker is also principal of Scott Klinker Design Studio.
+His practice strikes a balance between industry and cultural projects, working with partners such as Herman-Miller, Alessi, Steelcase, Landscape Forms, Burton Snowboards, and others.
+His projects have received numerous professional awards and his limited-edition works are currently represented by PLAYGROUND DETROIT.

 Scott Klinker